rei/rei-cedar-docs/docs/components/chips/README.md

 ## "Filter Chips"

-Add a visual represention of user selections that can be edited.
+Filter chips use descriptive words to filter content or add a visual representation of user selected filters.

+Filter chips that directly filter content should use the default chip style.

+Filter chips that represent user selections can be dynamically added or removed and should use the emphasis chip style.
 Chip should be linked to the ID of the input it controls using `aria-controls`.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrChip, IconXSm, CdrCheckbox'})" :model="{ filtered: true }" :methods="{updateFilter() {this.filtered = !this.filtered}}">